alsersan/cleverpost/README.md

 ### General

 - CRUD application to create and edit/delete posts.
-- Initial posts are fetched from JSONplaceholder, and edited/deleted locally.
 - React + Typescript used.

 ### Design

 - Fully responsive.
-- Custom made (no external libraries).
+- Custom made, just using SCSS (no external libraries or frameworks).
 - Just 2 colors (primary and secondary).
 - Subtle CSS animations and transitions, including a loading spinner.